PANTHEONtech/lighty-ansible/running_awx_workflows_via_cds/README.md

     cd files/docker/ovs
     docker build -t pantheontech/openvswitch:latest .

-### Lighty.io with Restconf, OpenFlow, OVSDB plugins
+### Lighty.io with RESTCONF, OpenFlow, OVSDB plugins

 There is no public build of this image currently available, so it must be built manually; the build requires OpenJDK 8 (openjdk 11 can build it too) and maven.